hotblack86/Tray_TT/Platform_Integration_Task/README.md

 **Technicalities**

-List of Slack API methods that support JSON posting used for the integration:
+<ins>List of Slack API methods that support JSON posting used for the integration:</ins>

 - api.test   - Check the API has been called correctly to avoid unwanted errors